Analysis | The question of Roger Stone’s ties to extremist groups grows more salient

 Stone’s closeness with Tarrio was documented as part of his legal fight.
 When Stone posted an image on social media interpreted as a threat against the judge overseeing the case, he was forced to answer where he’d obtained the image.
 He described having been sent photos by a number of people including Tarrio and Proud Boys member Tyler Ziolkowski.
 He said there was a “revolving door” of people coming into and out of his house.

 During a presidential debate in September 2020, Trump was asked to denounce right-wing extremism and to tell groups to stand down.
-Trump instead told the Proud Boys to “stand back and stand by” — possibly simply jumbling the moderator’s request but a comment that the Proud Boys quickly embraced as an endorsement.
+Trump instead told the Proud Boys to “stand back and stand by” — possibly simply jumbling the moderator’s request but nonetheless making a comment that the Proud Boys quickly embraced as an endorsement.
 This increased attention being paid to the group and to Stone’s relationship with them.
 In a conversation with a reporter published a few days later, Stone denied having an affiliation with the group.

 Then Trump lost his reelection bid.
 The indictment of Tarrio and other members of the Proud Boys (including Ethan Nordean) articulates how the group reacted: immediate calls for action and declaring the effort to derail Joe Biden’s presidency a war.
 On Parler, Tarrio wrote, “We’re rolling out.
 Standby order has been rescinded.”
 Stone quickly geared up an effort to cast doubts on the election results called “Stop the Steal.”